13 : Today and Tomorrow

 Housebuilding

+What other options are there?
 New towns perhaps?
 Another Milton Keynes?
-If only it were that simple.
-While the housebuilding rhetoric of the new government is a drastic improvement on its craven predecessors, it still yearns to have its cake and eat it and its ambitions rely on pliant landowners and housebuilders, understaffed planning departments and inadequate funding for land assembly and infrastructure.
+Doesn't densification around transport links mean more flats when families, in particular, want houses?
+There are no easy options and while this government's strategy looks potentially more effective than its craven predecessors, it still yearns to have its cake and eat it.
+Plans rely on pliant landowners and housebuilders, understaffed planning departments and inadequate funding for land assembly and infrastructure.
 So believe it when you see it.

 Comments